Mass media in Bangladesh

 The mass media in Bangladesh refers to the print, broadcast and online mass media available in Bangladesh.
-The Constitution guarantees press freedom and freedom of expression within "reasonable restriction", though some media outlets have been harassed.
-The Bangladeshi media's rank is dropped to 146 in 2018 from its position of 144 in 2016 out of total 180 countries on the Reporters Without Borders Press Freedom Index, with 1st being most free.
+The Constitution guarantees press freedom and freedom of expression within "reasonable restriction", though some media outlets have been harassed, such as the daily Amar Desh newspaper and Diganta Television The Bangladeshi media's rank has dropped to 146 in 2018 from its position of 144 in 2016 out of total 180 countries on the Reporters Without Borders Press Freedom Index, with 1st being the most free.
+After the July Revolution in 2024, many formerly banned media outlets had their suspension lifted.

 Overview

 The media in Bangladesh is a mix of government-owned and private media.
 There are still criminal penalties for libel, defamation and sedition as well as reporting on national security issues.
 Reporters can be held for up to 120 days without trial under the 1974 Special Powers Act.
 Media restrictions have usually increased during periods of political turmoil.
 Reporters Without Borders has accused the army of targeting journalists and enforcing censorship.

 News agencies

 News agencies were present in Bangladesh prior to its independence from Pakistan in 1971.
 The state-owned Associated Press of Pakistan (AAP) had branches in Dhaka and Chittagong from 1949.
 After independence, the AAP was replaced by the Bangladesh state-owned agency Bangladesh Sangbad Sangstha.
 The second news agency to be established, and the first to be privately owned was Eastern News Agency (ENA).
 It was founded in Dhaka in the years immediately prior to the Bangladesh Liberation War by a consortium of six shareholders which included its founding editor Golam Rasul Mallick.
 United News of Bangladesh, founded in 1988 was the country's first fully computerised privately owned agency.
 Other private news agencies include News Network of Bangladesh (NNB) and BD News 24 which also launched the country's first photo agency, Focus Bangla.